Patience Leads To Great Dividend Growth

 |

-MCDONALDS CORP
+MCDONALD'S CORP

 |